 Timetables and reading lists will be published at least four weeks before the

 As a student in the ECM programme, you are member of a group of people with diverse backgrounds.
 You come from different countries, speak different languages, and have different education and specializations.
-We assume you also have different experiences of environmental problems; you might have different views and ideas about how environmental and other societal problems should be managed, and what role communication play in management processes.
+We assume you also have different experiences of environmental problems; you might have different views and ideas about how environmental and other societal problems should be managed, and what role communication plays in management processes.
 During this programme, we will use these differences in experience and views as a resource in order to understand environmental communication, together with theory presented in literature and lectures.
-We will communicate and you will write a lot.
-You will also use, mainly social science, theories to understand and change the communication situations we will study and experience.
+We will communicate and you will write a lot throughout the programme.
+You will also use, mainly social science, theories to understand and manage the communication situations we will study and experience.
 Hence, we recommend you to practice academic writing and to read up books, articles or blog posts introducing modern social theories before the start of the programme.
 In the webpage of the Introduction to Environmental Communication course, under “Information from the course leader”, you can find a link to a document with a number of resources for improving your academic writing skills.